 Every building will benefit from retro-commissioning or re-commissioning.
 Even though many older buildings had simple heating systems installed, there are opportunities that can be discovered through this process to improve energy efficiency and thermal comfort, as well as identify items that don’t meet code and/or indoor air quality requirements.

-If you’ve noticed rising energy costs or consumption, or have systems that run when unnecessary (such as when the building is unoccupied), your building could benefit from retro-commissioning.
+If you’ve noticed rising energy costs or consumption, or have systems that run when unnecessary (such as when the building is unoccupied), your building will benefit from retro- or re-commissioning.

 As equipment and systems age, they will require more maintenance and upkeep to keep them operating at desired levels.
-While commissioning can help identify issues and areas of improvement, it can also assure that systems are functioning properly and integrated together right from the start.
+While commissioning can help identify issues and areas of improvement, it can also assure that systems are functioning properly and are integrated together.

 Commissioning authorities will also provide necessary training to building staff so that employees will have the knowledge and ability to maintain building systems and operations.

-If you hear occupants complaining about the temperature inside a building, or about lighting, or air quality, or others issues, retro-commissioning can help deliver solutions and programming to get all systems operating as intended.
+If you hear occupants complaining about the temperature inside a building, or about lighting, or air quality, or others issues, retro-commissioning or re-commissioning will help deliver solutions and programming to get all systems operating as intended.

-During the design phase, the commissioning process confirms that design documentation (plans, specifications, Basis of Design (BOD), etc.) are consistent with each other, include commissioning requirements and meet the Owner’s Project Requirements (OPR).
+During the design phase, the commissioning process confirms that design documentation (Basis of Design (BOD), plans, specifications, etc.) are consistent with each other, include commissioning requirements and meet the Owner’s Project Requirements (OPR).

 Successful construction phase commissioning is a well-coordinated quality assurance and control process that encompasses installation, start-up, functional testing, documentation and training.
 During the construction phase the commissioning team works to ensure that equipment, systems and assemblies are properly installed, integrated, and operating in a manner that meets the Owner’s Project Requirements (OPR).
 Functional testing and documentation provide valuable performance benchmarks, acceptance criteria and a baseline for the future operation and ongoing commissioning of the facility.